Live Chat

 Your safety

 It’s very important to keep your plans to leave from your abuser.
-If abusers find out about plans to leave, it’s likely that the abuse will get worse.
+If abusers find out about plans to leave, it’s possible that the abuse will get worse.
 In many cases, it will put your safety at risk.

 It’s also important to remember that the abuse may not end when you leave.
 This is why we encourage you to get help and support to leave safely.